 What is a Résumé & What is It’s Purpose?

-A résumé selects a handful of experiences and skill sets for your background that are most relevant to a position you are seeking.
+A résumé selects a handful of experiences and skill sets from your background that are most relevant to a position you are seeking.

 Musicians often use two types of résumé: